w3c/wai-bcase/alt-version.md

 [^wcag]: The international web standard Web Content Accessibility Guidelines (<a href="http://www.w3.org/WAI/intro/wcag.php">WCAG</a>) from the World Wide Web Consortium (W3C) is also <a href="https://www.w3.org/blog/2012/10/wcag-20-is-now-also-isoiec-405/">ISO/IEC 40500</a>.

-Some organizations actively promote their accessibility as a business differentiator.  [ref:  Barclays and others]
+Some organizations actively promote accessibility as a business differentiator.[^promo]

+[^promo]: @@ Sharron's write up, Barclays case study, maybe Lainey's list…

 Conversely, if an organization's website has accessibility problems, it can get negative publicity from news publications and on social media.

 <h2 id="ux">Impact Customer Satisfaction</h2>